Tree Crop Growers: Here’s How to Build a Soil Health Foundation

 By supporting soil health, growers aren’t just producing food; they’re contributing to public health.

 Water is a precious resource for tree crop growers, especially in regions facing drought conditions.
-Whether producing apples, almonds, pistachios, or stone fruits, optimizing water retention is key to reducing irrigation costs and supporting tree health.
+Whether producing apples, almonds, pistachios, or stone fruits, optimizing water retention is key to reducing irrigation costs and supporting plant health for growing tree crops.

 Healthy soils with high organic matter content work like sponges, holding onto moisture and gradually releasing it to the roots when needed.
 This water-retentive quality is particularly valuable during dry spells, helping growers use water resources more efficiently and bolstering trees’ resilience to drought.